aditya109/journey-CKA/examples/dumps/CKA Exam Dumps with Solution.md

 20. Create a static pod and then delete the pod.

     ```bash
+    kubectl run nginx-pod --image=nginx --port=80 --dry-run=client -oyaml > nginx-pod.yaml
+    sudo mv nginx-pod.yaml /etc/kubernetes/manifests # to create a static pod

+    sudo rm -rf nginx-pod.yaml # to delete a static pod
     ```

-21. Create a pod that do not get IP from the range of allocated CIDR block.
+21. *Create a pod that do not get IP from the range of allocated CIDR block.
 Ensure that this is not a static pod.

+    ```sh
+    ```

-22. Create a service that uses a scratch disk.
+22. Create a pod that uses a scratch disk.
-    1. Change the service to mount a disk from the host.
+    1. Change the pod to mount a disk from the host.
 [Local-PV]
-    2. Change the service to mount a persistent volume. [hostPath PV]
+    2. Change the pod to mount a persistent volume. [hostPath PV]

 23. Create a service that manually requires endpoint creation - and create that too.